aerospike/act/README.md

 * 3x - high load (6000 reads/sec and 3000 writes/sec)
 * any other stress load or high-performance load (custom configurable)

-**Failure Rate Analysis**
+**Latency Rate Analysis**

-ACT's output shows failure rates broken down by intervals of 1, 8 and 64 ms (configurable).
+ACT's output shows latency rates broken down by intervals of 1, 8 and 64 ms (configurable).

 For example, the test might indicate that 0.25% of requests failed to complete in 1 ms or less and 0.01% of requests failed to complete in 8 ms or less.